-"DXA is the preferred screening tool for children and adolescents with IBD and pediatric reference databases should be used to report BMD of a child or adolescent with IBD in comparison to healthy peers of the same age and sex as a z score."
+"DXA is the preferred screening tool for children and adolescents with IBD and pediatric reference databases should be used to report BMD of a child or adolescent with IBD in comparison to healthy peers of the same age and gender as a Z-score"

-Rate: Good-A
+Rate: Good-A\: Dual-energy x-ray absorptiometry (DXA) is the most commonly used densitometric technique for children throughout the world, preferred over other techniques because of its speed, precision, safety, low cost, and widespread availability.
+Several studies have evaluated bone health in children with IBD via DXA which provides projectional, two-dimensional measurements.
+Peripheral quantitative computed tomography (pQCT), is an assessment tool that provides more accurate, three-dimensional measurements, however, because of sparse availability, cost, and less well developed reference databases, its use is currently limited to research protocols in pediatrics.

-(For evidence rating system used, see end of report.)
-DXA is the most commonly used densitometric technique for children throughout the world, preferred over other techniques because of its speed, precision, safety, low cost, and widespread availability.
-Several studies have evaluated bone health in children with IBD via DXA (10,22,23), which provides projectional, 2-dimensional measurements.
-Peripheral quantitative computed tomography (pQCT) (12) is an assessment tool that provides more accurate, 3-dimensional measurements; however, because of sparse availability, cost, and less well-developed reference databases, its use is limited to research protocols in pediatrics.
-DXA results should be analyzed with software containing a pediatric reference dataset, and reported as z scores.
+DXA results should be analyzed with software containing pediatric reference dataset, and reported as Z-scores.

-Of critical importance to clinicians is awareness of the reference dataset used to be sure that it contains the appropriate age range and is based on similar DXA software and hardware.
-A common mistake in clinical assessment of bone density in children is comparison to an adult reference and computation of a T score (79).
-For children and adolescents it is necessary to use a BMD z score, a standard deviation score that compares a child's BMD to age- and sex-matched controls, rather than the T score, which compares the child's BMD to peak bone mass values (eg, the BMD of a 20-yearold).
-In a young child, calculation of a T score imparts erroneous interpretation of a DXA result, which can cause anxiety for a family until they consult a pediatric bone health specialist.
+Of critical importance to clinicians is awareness of the reference dataset used, to be sure that it contains the appropriate age range and is based on similar DXA software and hardware.
+A common mistake in clinical assessment of BMD in children is comparison to an adult reference and computation of a T-score .
+For children and adolescents it is necessary to use a BMD Z-score, a standard deviation score that compares a child's BMD to age- and gender-matched controls, rather than the T-score which compares the child's BMD to peak bone mass values (i.e., the BMD of a 20-year-old).
+In a young child, calculation of a T-score imparts erroneous interpretation of a DXA result which can cause anxiety for a family until they see a pediatric bone health specialist.

-Excellent reference databases have been identified by an expert panel and are in use by DXA scanners of each manufacturer.
-One such database, in use by most DXA scanners, is the database developed by the BMD in Childhood Study, which was funded by the US National Institutes of Health.
-The study has obtained longitudinal data on a multiethnic cohort of 1554 children in the United States (80) and has made an enormous contribution to the densitometry field.
+Excellent reference databases have been identified by an expert panel and are in use by DXA scanners, of each manufacturer.
+One such database, currently in use by most DXA scanners is the database developed by the Bone Mineral Density in Childhood Study which was funded by the US National Institutes of Health.
+The study has obtained longitudinal data on a multi-ethnic cohort of 1554 children in the US and has made an enormous contribution to the densitometry field.